Jason Berger: Biography

 Born in Malden, Massachusetts, Berger was the son of first-generation Jews from Lithuania and Latvia, on his mother's side, and from Russia and Lithuania on his father's side.
 Speaking only Yiddish till the age of three, he grew up in the Boston suburbs and attended Roxbury Memorial High School.
 Encouraged by his mother and uncle, J.P.Savel, illustrator for the Boston Post, Berger's interest and passion in painting were evident very early.
 As a teen in the mid-nineteen thirties, he painted en plein air regularly emulating the influences he saw in Boston.
 His love of the old masters, the immediate approach of the watercolors of John Singer Sargent and Winslow Homer, and the current trends of Modernism, Cubism and Abstraction were the influences that would stay with him throughout his life.

 At a young age, he frequented the Museum of Fine Arts of Boston and haunted the Boston Public Library, reading all he could on painting and painting techniques.
 His focus on painting was recognized during high school by acceptance to the “Vocational Art Classes” at the Museum of Fine Arts of Boston where he studied drawing and composition in the afternoons.
 With this preparation, he received a full scholarship to the School of the Museum of Fine Arts of Boston in 1941.
 Karl Zerbe, the principle painting teacher at the school, thought Berger and his classmates, Reed Kay, Jack Kramer, David Aronson, and George Sheridan were among best students.

 Karl Zerbe, a German citizen, received his position at the Museum School in 1937 after a year at Harvard University.
 Like Hans Hofmann, who immigrated in the 1930s to New York City, Karl Zerbe brought the tenets of European Modernism to Boston.
 “For eager young Americans, most of whom had traveled little—and constrained in the 1930s by the Depression and in the 1940s by World War II and its aftermath—contact with Hofmann (and Zerbe) served as an invaluable alternative for direct contact with the European sources of Modernism”.

 Unlike Hoffman, whose emphasis was in abstraction and initiated the Abstract Expressionists, Zerbe was well rooted in the expressionism and spawned the Boston Expressionists.
 Associated with the Boston Expressionists are Jack Levine, Hyman Bloom, Khalil Gibran, as well as, Zerbe's students-Jason Berger, David Aronson, Reed Kay, Jack Kramer, Bernie Chaet, Arthur Polonsky, and George Sheridan.
-In the 1940s, the Expressionist enthusiasm in Boston would materialize in exhihibitions of Max Beckmann, Chaïm Soutine, Oskar Kokoschka, Marc Chagall, and James Ensor before they were exhibited in New York City.
+In the 1940s, the Expressionist enthusiasm in Boston would materialize in exhibitions of Max Beckmann, Chaïm Soutine, Oskar Kokoschka, Marc Chagall, and James Ensor before they were exhibited in New York City.